Rene Pinto Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.87).
+- The Guardians have a 3.85 team ERA that ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 142 home runs (1.1 per game), the third-fewest in the league.
+- Guardians pitchers combine to surrender 145 home runs (1.1 per game), the fourth-fewest in baseball.

-- Quantrill (2-6) gets the starting nod for the Guardians in his 14th start of the season.
-He's put together a 6.45 ERA in 67 2/3 innings pitched, with 38 strikeouts.
+- The Guardians are sending Curry (3-3) out for his ninth start of the season.
+He is 3-3 with a 4.10 ERA and 55 strikeouts through 79 2/3 innings pitched.

-- His most recent time out was on Wednesday, July 5 against the Atlanta Braves, when the righty threw 4 1/3 innings, surrendering five earned runs while giving up 11 hits.
+- His last appearance was on Monday against the Minnesota Twins, when the righty tossed two innings, surrendering six earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.